aio-libs/aiohttp/docs/client.rst

 Keep-Alive, connection pooling and cookie sharing
 -------------------------------------------------

-To share cookies between multiple requests you can create an ``aiohttp.ClientSession`` object:
+To share cookies between multiple requests you can create an :class:`~aiohttp.client.ClientSession` object:

     >>> session = aiohttp.ClientSession()
     >>> yield from session.get(